NE-SmallTown/React-QuietWater/README.md

 That's really,really too heartrending.That's **not** me,**not** us.

 So,QuietWater means that talk with others like water which is peaceful,harmonious and loving.

+### Logo origin

+If you are Chinese,you will know that the Quiet-Water corresponding word is "止水".Yea,that exactly is the name of "宇智波止水"([Shisui Uchiha-うちはシスイ](http://naruto.wikia.com/wiki/Shisui_Uchiha)) in the anime([NARUTO -ナルト-](https://en.wikipedia.org/wiki/Naruto)).So we use his [eyes](https://matome.naver.jp/odai/2142391458398577101/2142428098462853003) and combine with React logo.

 ### Installation